HumanSignal/label-studio/docs/source/templates/generative-llm-ranker.md

 - `<Text>` - the tag that instructs to display the prompt.
 The `value` attribute should be set to the name of the prompt element, i.e. `prompt` in this case.
 - `<List>` - the tag that instructs to display the list of items.
 The `value` attribute should be set to the name of the list element (in this case `items`).
 - `<Ranker>` - the tag that instructs to ranker the items in the list.
 The `toName` attribute should be set to the name of the list element.
 - `<Bucket>` - the tag that instructs to create a bucket for the ranked items.
-Each bucket reprepresents the high-level category of items to be ranked inside this category.
+Each bucket represents the high-level category of items to be ranked inside this category.
 The `name` attribute should be set to the name of the bucket.

 Items can be styled in Style tag by using `.htx-ranker-item` class.